space

 But: I have a huge problem with the process of almost “brainwashing” me into believing that certain things happened to me as an unborn and during the birth—I am not stupid; those things simply didn’t happen.
 What is very real, though, is 1) the fact that ADD people are genetically predisposed to have lower levels of dopamine, adrenaline and sometimes other neurotransmitters in the brain than other people, which also probably predisposes them to addictions; and 2) that the constant negative feedback received throughout my life as a result of being ADD, has left me with a feelings of worthlessness; and 3) I have very real behavioral problems.

-The therapist did not know anything about ADD—I had to take her reading material. . . .
+The therapist did not know anything about ADD—I had to take reading material to her.

 I feel as if I have wasted a lot of time, energy and money on therapy.
 I do not believe in the process, unless she is not practicing it correctly.
 Should I continue?